equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 movement of freight around Sydney is not considered to be significantly altered by the introduction of the new airport, for the following reasons:

-x

-The operation of the Western Sydney Airport would be staged, ramping up over time, with initial operations only commencing in the mid-2020s (a minimum of five years after the completion of the project)
+* The operation of the Western Sydney Airport would be staged, ramping up over time, with initial operations only commencing in the mid-2020s (a minimum of five years after the completion of the project)

-x

-Freight arriving at the new airport would still have destinations across wider Sydney
+* Freight arriving at the new airport would still have destinations across wider Sydney

 background image